Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Introduction

 Although compact feature representations have been used in several studies, the relative importance of different types of observables has not been systematically quantified.
 In particular, it is not clear which physical aspects of the light curve carry the strongest discriminating power for distinguishing Type Ia supernovae from other transient classes, and how classification performance changes when specific features are removed.

-Previous studies have demonstrated that feature-based models can achieve high classification accuracy, but the physical contribution of individual light-curve descriptors has rarely been examined in a controlled and systematic way.
-In particular, the literature contains few studies that perform explicit feature-ablation experiments using physically interpretable observables derived directly from multi-band light curves.
+Previous studies have demonstrated that feature-based models can achieve high classification accuracy in photometric supernova classification when physically motivated light-curve descriptors are used as classifier inputs \cite{karpenka2013, lochner2016, burhanudin2022, fraga2024, garg2025optimizing}.
+However, the physical contribution of individual light-curve descriptors has rarely been examined in a controlled and systematic way.
+In particular, explicit feature-ablation studies based on physically interpretable observables derived directly from multi-band light curves remain relatively uncommon in the supernova-classification literature.
 As a result, it remains unclear which measurable properties of the light curve are essential for reliable photometric classification, which are redundant, and which aspects of the classification signal depend on survey cadence, filter coverage, or temporal sampling.
 Addressing this gap is important both for understanding the astrophysical origin of the classification performance and for designing robust pipelines for future large-scale time-domain surveys.

 In this work, we investigate photometric Type Ia supernova classification using a compact and physically interpretable feature representation derived from multi-band light curves.
-Starting from a baseline feature set, we construct a reduced model that preserves high classification performance while maintaining direct physical meaning.
+The compact 16-feature representation used in this work is derived from a larger feature set introduced in \cite{garg2025optimizing}, which contained 31 candidate features constructed from multi-band light-curve statistics.
+A reduced working set of 30 features was first obtained after removing redundant or unstable variables.
+From this pool, a compact subset of 16 features was selected based on systematic ablation experiments and performance comparison.
+The reduction was guided by empirical evaluation rather than heuristic selection, and preserves a large fraction of the classification performance while significantly reducing dimensionality.
 The classifier is based on gradient-boosted decision trees, which provide strong performance together with feature-level interpretability.

 To understand which observables are most important, we perform a systematic feature ablation analysis.
 Individual features and physically related groups of features are removed, and the resulting change in performance is measured using F1-score and precision--recall AUC (PR-AUC).
-We also construct progressively smaller feature subsets in order to identify the minimal set of variables required for reliable classification.
+We also construct progressively smaller feature subsets to identify the minimal set of variables required for reliable classification.

 This approach makes it possible to interpret the classifier in physical terms.
 Rather than treating the model as a black box, the ablation results reveal how brightness, color, variability, and temporal evolution contribute to the decision boundary.
 This allows the behaviour of the classifier to be connected directly to the known properties of thermonuclear supernova explosions.